Text tilesMedia: video & written how-to articles • Advanced tips & tricks • Under 15 min

 By the end of this session, you will be able to:

-- Recolor text elements (H1, H2 , etc) by CSS classes
+- Recolor tile text elements (H1, H2 , etc) by CSS classes

 - Recolor a single word by CSS class

 - Change tiles caption/ background by CSS class

-- Change tile-caption/ background on hover by CSS class
+- Change tiles caption/ background on hover by CSS class

-Today is about textiles.
+Today is about text tiles.
 In addition, we’ll be showing you some other back-to-basics on how to recolor text, recolor backgrounds, and all that jazz.
 Starting off with the first skill is how to recolor the subheading to create some visual separation in our hero page.
 For all these skills, the first step is always to head over to the CSS Wiki.
 We have some newly added CSS there we will put back into the Site Editor custom CSS in the left-hand panel.
 Then we’re going to apply that to wherever we need it.
 In this case, we want to go over to the Wiki, grab the CSS and then apply it to the tile.

 Changing the heading color